tolingo/file-convert/README.md

 ### Via initializer

-`FileConvert` exposes `.configure` which accepts a block a passes the config hash.
+`FileConvert` exposes `.configure` which accepts a block and passes the config hash.
 *Example*:

 ```ruby